 After visiting the National WWII Museum, check out the luxury and retro boutiques, upscale and casual eateries, galleries, pottery stores, and spas, before stopping into The Vintage Nola wine bar.

-The music scene of New Orleans is legendary worldwide thanks to iconic venues like The Howlin’ Wolf in the city’s Warehouse District.
-Whether you are into blues and brass or comedy, the Howlin’ Wolf welcomes and caters for everyone.
+Whether you are into blues and brass or comedy, the The Howlin’ Wolf, located in the Warehose District, welcomes and caters for everyone.

 You’ll catch the bigger acts in the main room, while the smaller side room offers a more intimate experience.
 Don’t forget to admire the painted exterior which is a tribute to the city’s rich musical history.